Open-access and licencing

 A covering letter should be included with your submission regardless of manuscript type.
 This can be uploaded as a separate file or inserted in the ‘Comments for the Editor’ box.
 Please indicate your intended manuscript type.

 References should be cited in Vancouver style (see ‘Citing Medicine: The NLM Style Guide for Authors, Editors, and Publishers, 2nd edition’: https://www.ncbi.nlm.nih.gov/books/NBK7282/ for guidance).
+So that references can be linked, please include the DOI number (where present) of all references cited in your manuscript.
 When available, please provide URLs for references.

 Figures, Tables and Illustrations